Precision and Detailing

-Process of making a Yellow Chikankari Kurti
+Process of making Yellow Chikankari Kurti

 The most common fabrics used to make yellow Chikankari kurti are cotton, georgette, chiffon, silk and modal.
 Cotton is a popular choice for its breathability while fabrics like georgette and chiffon add a lovely flow and femininity.
 Silk yellow Chikankari kurtis make for luxurious formalwear.